 Gambia College stands for the human dignity and worth of every person.
 Members of the campus community must act out of mutual respect to establish an atmosphere of trust.
 We believe in values that foster the human respect for people to live, work, study and recreate together as a community.
 Enrollment in Gambia College presumes an obligation on the part of the student to act at all times in a manner compatible with the College's purpose, processes and functions.
 Students are expected to uphold standards of personal and academic integrity and behavior.
 Further, students are expected to respect the rights and privileges of all members of the Gambia College community.
 If the behavior or conduct of a student infringes on other members of the community or negatively impacts the institution, Gambia College reserves the right to address the behavior through the student conduct process outlined in this document.

-The College, through the Division of Student Affairs and under the authority of the Vice President of Student Affairs, has established the Student Code of Conduct.
+The College, through the Student Union and under the authority of the Vice President of Student Union, has established the Student Code of Conduct.
 Each student is required to abide by this code.
 The Student Code of Conduct is designed to assist in building an integrated, vibrant community that fosters the personal development of every Gambia College student.

 Conduct expectations